mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ## Template Filters

-In addition to Jinja's default filters, the following custom filters are available to use in MkDocs templates:
+In addition to Jinja's default filters, the following custom filters are available to use in elstir templates:

 ### url